 To access WildFly interface from the outside of your local network you need to open port 8080:

 WildFly will be available on HTTP port 8080 by default.
-Open your favorite browser and navigate to http://your-domain.com:8080 or http://server-ip:8080 and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://your-domain.com:8080 or http://server-ip:8080 and complete the required steps to finish the installation.

-Congratulation’s!
+Congratulations!
 You have successfully installed WildFly.
-Thanks for using this tutorial for installing the latest version of the Plex Media Server on Debian 9 server.
+Thanks for using this tutorial for installing the latest version of the WildFly on Debian 9 server.
 For additional help or useful information, we recommend you to check the official WildFly website.